-The information regarding the exploration activities and information set out in this Annual Report is based on information compiled by Mr Trevor Leahey, a Competent Person, who is CYU's Exploration Manager and a Member of the Australasian Institute of Mining and Metallurgy.
-Mr Leahey has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity that is being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
-Mr. Leahey consents to the inclusion in this Annual Report of the matters based on his information in the form and context in which it appears.
+This Mineral Resources Statement for the Elaine prospect has been approved by Mr Steven Ristorcelli, who is a Certified Professional Geologist with the American Institute of Professional Geologists, a "Recognised Overseas Professional Organisation".
+Mr Ristorcelli has sufficient experience to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Mr Ristorcelli is a Principal Geologist with Mine Development Associates of Reno, Nevada, USA.
+Mr Ristorcelli has approved the Statement as a whole and consents to its inclusion in this Annual Report in the form and context in which it appears.